top of page

 • Symptoms of PTSD, anxiety, depression, chronic pain, and emotional numbness

 Brainspotting is especially effective for individuals who have experienced intense or prolonged trauma.
 It bypasses the need for extensive verbal processing, making it ideal for those who may find it difficult to talk about their experiences.
-Through Brainspotting, you can target and heal the deeply held wounds that traditional methods might not reach.

 Benefits of Brainspotting: